When giants fall: Sports loses Ali, Howe, Palmer, Summitt | Taiwan News

 He was as elemental to the game as ice.

 Gordie Howe came out of the hard Saskatchewan prairie and presided over his sport for five decades.
+No one disputed his singular place in the game.
 He was Mr. Hockey.

 Even Wayne Gretzky acknowledged the preeminence of No. 9 of the Detroit Red Wings, and it was no coincidence Gretzky wore No. 99.

-Howe joined the NHL just after World War II, and before he was done finished with 801 goals and 1,850 points.
+Howe joined the NHL just after World War II, and before he was done finished with 801 goals and 1,850 points — records Gretzky would go onto break.
 He led the Red Wings to four Stanley Cups and was MVP six times.

-He was a player with vision, presence and toughness.
+Legions of Canadian kids grew up wanting to be Gordie Howe.
+He was a player with vision, grit and a shot that would pulverize goalies, although that wasn't the only way he hurt opponents.
 Sticks and checks and fists were the flip side to his majesty on the ice.

+"He was as strong as a moose and knew every angle," Hall of Fame linemate Ted Lindsay said.

 Family was paramount, and when he left the NHL at 45 to join the renegade WHA, nothing gave him more pleasure than to play beside sons Mark and Marty.
 This Methuselah with a slap shot came back to the NHL at 52.